AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## March 2024 {#march-2024}

+* A Frequently Asked Questions section has been added to address common questions regarding the use of audience composition and custom upload audiences in Journey Optimizer.
+[Read more](../audience/about-audiences.md#faq)
 * All new features and improvements coming with [!DNL Journey Optimizer] March '24 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * The page on profile entrance management has been improved.
 [Read more](../building-journeys/entry-management.md)
 * Troubleshooting information has been added to the Alerts page.
 [Read more](../reports/alerts.md#alert-troubleshooting)